Hi and welcome to this restorative class.

 So we'll start in a Child's Pose Balasana.

-You can meet me at the foot of your mat.
+You can meet me at the.

-We're going to keep our knees close to one another for the time being and just relax our belly on our thighs.
+Foot of your mat we're gonna keep our knees close to one another for the time being and just relax our belly on our thighs relax the forehead on the mat hands can stay close to the body for the time being Just fully relax the body here.

-So deep inhale together.
+A deep inhale together.

 And then a full exhale.